Kickstarting the decarbonisation journey of the Southampton Industrial Area and the gas networks of the South of England.

-Hydrogen has a pivotal role to play in our transition to a low-carbon economy.
-Its potential for lowering emissions from these sectors – and for creating sustainable jobs and economic growth – is significant, and at SGN we’re working on a number of national research projects to build and prove the case for hydrogen as the backbone of our net zero future.
+Hydrogen and CCS has a pivotal role to play in our transition to a low-carbon economy through its applications across multiple sectors and its potential to provide net zero energy storage.
+The creation of hydrogen economies in clusters of industry can create sustainable jobs and economic growth.
+At SGN, we’re working collaboratively with industry on a number of national research projects to build and prove the case for hydrogen as the backbone of our net zero future.

 Our Southampton Water project, in partnership with Macquarie’s Green Investment Group (GIG), is one of them.
 We’ve commissioned engineering specialists WSP to investigate the opportunities for decarbonisation in the region around the south coast city, which is home to one of six major industrial clusters identified by the Government as still heavily dependent on fossil fuels.